oknk/seaquence/guide.md

 ## ENABLING MIDI ON A VOICE

-Seaquence sends and receive notes and control-change MIDI messages to/from any creature on any MIDI channel, turning Seaquence into a dynamic multi-voice sequencer that can be used with external gear and other apps.
+Seaquence sends and receive notes and control-change MIDI messages to/from any Voice on any MIDI channel.

 ![]({{site.baseurl}}/images/guide/guide-midi.png)

-### A. MIDI IN CHANNEL
+### A MIDI IN CHANNEL
 1 thru 16

 ### B MIDI OUT CHANNEL